Engagement

 LICA's Engagement Approach

-Our academics work with organisations, people and communities to manage, adapt to, and take control of transformations in society.
+Our academics work with society, culture and the environment to manage, adapt to, and take control of transformations in society.
 We use the methods and intellectual affordances of our creative disciplines to remain at the cutting edge of technology and culture, to understand the repercussions of demographic shifts, and to anticipate, model and imagine a future of rapid environmental change.
 We do this across three themed areas:

 Workshops